ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 * [Layout 202: Intro to CSS Grid](#)
 * [Layout 301: Choosing the Right Tools](#)
 * [Layout 401: Combining the Tools for the Modern Layout](#)

+ thoughts: whats the thread or 'through line?'
+It should all be building up to using ALL of the power of CSS Layout, but before you can use it all together you have to learn the foundations.